makersmakingchange/Open_Universal_Mounting_Plate/README.md

 ### 2. Order the Off-The-Shelf Components

-The [Bill of Materials](/Documentation/Device-Name_BOM.xlsx) lists all of the parts and components required to build the <Device-Name>.
+The [Bill of Materials](/Documentation/Open_Universal_Mounting_Plate_BOM.xlsx) lists all of the parts and components required to build the Open Universal Mounting Plate.
 The main switch component needs to be ordered online.
 The rest of the off-the-shelf components are also online or may be available in smaller quantities at your local hardware store or dollar store.

 ### 3. Print the 3D Printable components